andrewzehnder/phase-3-sinatra-react-project/README.md

 Front End Repo: https://github.com/andrewzehnder/phase-3-frontend-react-project Back End Repo: https://github.com/andrewzehnder/phase-3-sinatra-react-project

-To get this page running, you will need to get the front end running with "npm start" and start the backend with "bundle exec rake server" to get the server running.
+To get this page running, you will need to get the front end running with "npm install" then "npm start" and start the backend with "bundle exec rake db:migrate", then "bundle exec rake db:seed", then "bundle exec rake server" to get the server running.

 ## Usage